-In most cases, children under 18 years of age wouldn’t even think of making a Will – they often have minimal assets and plan on being around for a long time.
-However, there may be situations where it is desirable for them to make a Will and there are some mechanisms in place to allow that to happen in appropriate cases.
+In most cases, children under 18 years of age wouldn’t even think of making a will – they often have minimal assets and plan on being around for a long time.
+However, there may be situations where it is desirable for a minor to make a will and there are some mechanisms in place to allow that to happen in appropriate cases.

 What options are there for people under the age of 18 years to make a Will?

 There are two main scenarios to consider – firstly where the minor has testamentary capacity and secondly where the minor does not.
 According to the law, a person has testamentary capacity if they satisfy a 4 part test, which can be summarised as follows:

 - The person must understand what a will is.

 - The person must have a general understanding of the nature and value of the property they own.

 - The person must understand who their family members are and other people they may have an obligation to provide for.

 - The person must not be suffering from a disorder of the mind or delusions which influence the terms of the will and result in the will being made in such a way that would not have occurred if the person had been of sound mind.